-I have been in the SEO game since about early 2011, and whilst I consider my first job a foundation to SEO, I had never explored the technical aspects of SEO.
+I have been in the SEO game since about early 2011, and whilst I consider my first job at Scott Keever SEO a foundation to the optimization itself, I had never explored the technical aspects of SEO.

 In my current role at Inside Online however, I have been given the opportunity and responsibility to try my hand at more technical SEO activities.

 It has taken me a while to learn, going from a clueless novice to being able to hold a decent tech conversation; however I feel I am finally able to pass on some words of wisdom for those looking to get passed the often overwhelming barriers of technical SEO.
 Here are my golden rules:

 Practical over theory

 If there’s one thing I’ve learnt since taking a further interest in technical SEO, it’s that trying technical recommendations out first or looking for something yourself is a much better way to learn than to just keep reading industry blogs.

 There are hundreds of articles online explaining in great detail how and when to perform almost every technical SEO activity.